 It is vital that all personal data being used for research is held securely and that access is restricted to the staff or students engaged in the research.

 If any data is to be processed by or shared with a third party, that third party will need to enter into a written agreement with the University to ensure compliance with the Data Protection Act.
-Contact the Data Protection team for assistance with the wording of this agreement.
+Contact the Data Protection Officer for assistance with the wording of this agreement.

 It is important that data security is considered, and appropriate safeguarding measures are implemented if any data is to be processed or taken off-site or kept on mobile devices.